Attorney in Portsmouth, Dover, NH and Newburyport, MA

 Rich has practiced law for the past 15 years and has become one of Rockingham County's most recognizable attorneys.
 Rich was a private criminal defense contract attorney appointed to the Newburyport District Court from 2007-2011.
 He completed the Commonwealth of Massachusetts Criminal Defense Certification in 2008.
 He has effectively litigated criminal cases in 30 towns, with the New Hampshire State Police, Massachusetts State Police and has also worked with the Federal Bureau of Investigation.
 Rich has extensive experience in New Hampshire Family Courts, District Courts, Probate Courts and Superior Courts.
 His experience in the court system provides Rich with insight that prosecutors often lack when it comes to how criminal actions impact New Hampshire families.

 Nothing is more important to Rich than family.
 Rich resides with his two sons and family in Portsmouth.
 He feels the New Hampshire Criminal Courts and New Hampshire Family Courts should go through legislative reform to expedite cases, limit acrimony, create less stress on minor children and encourage judges to conduct Court with cohesion.
 In 2022, Rich spearheaded a lawsuit against the Parenting Support Center seeking Court orders to notify all NH Family Courts of injustices perpetuated by the Parenting Support Center.
-In June 2022, Rich appeared in Portsmouth District Court to argue that notice should be provided to all NH Family Courts of the injustices where the NH Family Courts continue court ordered use of the Parenting Support Center that prejudices a parent unfairly and refuses to provide any financial accounting.
+In January 2023, Rich worked with a New Hampshire legislator to propose a Bill to create transparency and accountability during the indictment and arrest warrant process.

 When not working Rich enjoys spending time with family and close friends, meeting people, traveling abroad, weight lifting, cooking and landscaping.